 Poka Yoke works on two broad principles.

-- Detection of error after occurance of human error
+- Detection of error after the occurrence of human error

 Now this broad principles are further decided into multiple pricicples as shown below.